kalebabram/GRUMPS/README.md

 ```sh
 conda install kabram::grumps
 ```
-**GRUMPS** has two components in the conda package: py-grumps and r-grumps.
+**GRUMPS** has two components in the conda package: `py-grumps` and `r-grumps`.
 Each component is a conda package which contains all necessary dependencies for that component.

 To install the python component:
 ```sh